 The Company's ongoing commitment to reporting on Diversity is in line with the Workplace Gender Equality Act 2012 (WGE Act 2012).
-The WGEA Report (31 March 2015) detailed the proportion of women employed at different levels across the Company was as follows:
+The WGEA Report (1 June 2016) detailed the proportion of women employed at different levels across the Company as follows;

-- 2 of 7 Board members are women;
+- 2 of 5 Board members are women:

-- 57% of the Executive Team are women:
+- 50% of the Leadership Team are women;

-- Overall, across all Team Members, 93.4% of Team Members are women.
+- Overall, across all Team Members, 93% of Team Members are women.

-In addition, 72% of our Senior Management Team is female.
-The full WGEA report and findings are available upon request, please contact lshannon@sfg.co.
+In addition, 67% of the Group's Senior Management team is female.
+The full WGEA report and findings are available upon request.